stefanoborini/book-modelviewcontroller/source/04_advanced_mvc/mvc_testing.rst

 MVC Testing
 -----------

+Testing a GUI application is generally complex, due to the large number of interactions that the user may potentially choose to perform.
+Manual testing is tedious and error-prone, and simulating user events can open problems relative to their intrinsic asynchronous nature, and the visual nature of the result.

+A sensible approach is to leverage the MVC structure to attack the testing problem in a programmatic, and possibly synchronous way.

 In general, you should be able to test or even use the model independently of the controller and views.
 In fact, the model should be able to work without any controllers or views implemented at all.